perwin/imfit/docs/fitting_images.rst

-Alternately, you could combine the NMGY value with the gain to get an effective-gain value that converts the nanomaggie values directly to photo-electrons ("gain" = A/D gain / NMGY) -- but then you will have to convert the sky value from counts to nanomaggies.
+Alternately, you could combine the NMGY value with the gain to get an effective-gain value that converts the nanomaggie values directly to photo-electrons (“gain” = A/D gain / NMGY) – but then you will have to convert the sky value from counts to nanomaggies.